Michaela Buchholz (Europe and Latin America)

 No work permit is required for compulsory work-placements (internships which are specified in the study and examination regulations of your degree program) and these internships do not fall under the 120-day rule.

 Also working as a scientific or student research assistant at the university is exempted from a work permit and is not affected by the 120-day rule.
-At the Faculty of Economics and Social Sciences, international students can work, e.g. as language tutors.
+At the Faculty of Business Management and Social Sciences, international students can work, e.g. as language tutors.

 You should always inform the Alien's Registration Office on your employment activity.